Skip to main

 4. Permanent disability verified by the Disability Resource Center and diagnosed after the semester for which the withdrawal is requested.

-Completed applications – including all required attachments – must be received within two years from the last day of classes of the semester from which withdrawal is requested AND prior to graduation (note: a student’s status in a course cannot be changed after graduation).
-Two years is defined as two consecutive periods of 365 days (or 366 if leap year) from the last day of classes for the semester for which the withdrawal is requested.
+Completed applications – including all required attachments – must be received within four years from the last day of classes of the semester from which withdrawal is requested AND prior to graduation (note: a student’s status in a course cannot be changed after graduation).
+Four years is defined as four consecutive periods of 365 days (or 366 if leap year) from the last day of classes for the semester for which the withdrawal is requested.

 Appeals are reviewed by the Retroactive Withdrawal Committee each month.
 Appeals received by the first of each month will be on the monthly agenda.
 Appeals received after the first of the month will be placed on the following month's agenda.
 All decisions will be issued by the end of the month in which the appeal is reviewed.